Wymee/table_generator/README.md

-# I'm trying to create a function to generate automaticly a table from mySQL with Php
+# I'm trying to create a function to generate automaticly tables from mySQL with Php